XoriantOpenSource/xoriant-devops/terraform/README.md

  Filename: vpc.tf: this file enclose network  resource information.

  Filename: security.tf: this file enclose security rules and open port.

- Filename: prometheuskey: this is RSA private key, it is  used for connecting EC2 instances.

- Filename: prometheuskey.pub: this is RSA public key, it is used for login authentication to ec2 instance.

  Folder: prometheus: this folder keep all configuration and installation file for prometheus 1.8 .